modo-lv/caves-of-qud-mods/README.md

 ## Snake Oiler

-Every completed trade trains [Snake Oiler](https://wiki.cavesofqud.com/wiki/Snake_Oiler)
+[Snake Oiler](https://wiki.cavesofqud.com/wiki/Snake_Oiler) is trained by selling items worth $1 or more.
+* The amount of training points earned is affected by the [base value](https://wiki.cavesofqud.com/wiki/Commerce) of items sold.

-Note that this is an individual skill (a "power"), rather than a skill tree -- unlocking it will not automatically make the rest of the [Persuasion](https://wiki.cavesofqud.com/wiki/Persuasion) tree available.
+Note that this is an individual skill, rather than a skill tree -- unlocking it will not unlock [Persuasion](https://wiki.cavesofqud.com/wiki/Persuasion).

 ## Deft Throwing